 The prime spot for viewing the SCO Fireworks Concert is in the Ross Theatre in West Princes Street Garden, or the path above the Ross auditorium.
 Some groups get the cheaper tickets to the surrounding gardens, and take a picnic (food and alcohol is allowed but not in glass containers).

-Vantage points for the fireworks display itself can be found around the city, from up close on Princes Street, Waverley Bridge, or Castle Street to Calton Hill, from residential New Town roof-tops to further afield from the slopes of Holyrood Park.
+The best spots near the castle draw big crowds but vantage points for the fireworks display can be found around the city, from up close on Princes Street, Waverley Bridge, or Castle Street to Calton Hill, from residential New Town roof-tops to further afield from the slopes of Holyrood Park.